 Standing’s many awards and accolades included the American Chemical Society Field and Franklin Award for outstanding achievement in mass spectrometry and the Encana Principal Award from the Ernest C. Manning Foundation, known as Canada's Nobel Prize.
 He was elected as a fellow of the American Physical Society and of the Royal Society of Canada.
 In 2009, the University of Manitoba awarded him its highest honor, the honorary degree of Doctor of Science (honoris causa).

-Standing is survived by his children, Mike and wife Brenda Janz, Tim, Liz and husband Clarence Jackson, Jon and wife Andrea Jackson; and grandchildren, Willem, Tannin, Rachel, Luke and Corin.
+Standing is survived by his children and their spouses: Mike and Brenda Janz; Tim; Liz and Clarence Jackson; Jon and Andrea Jackson.
+He also is survived by his grandchildren, Willem, Tannin, Rachel, Luke and Corin.